 Where “astonishment” combines with “saving the environment”

-The Estate has set itself three major goals that are dear to its heart:
+The Domain has set itself three major goals that are dear to its heart:

 The conservation and reintroduction of endangered species